 The programme consists of 60 credits.
-You can choose from seven available 15-credit options.
+You can choose from eight available 15-credit options

 The course unit will develop knowledge of the history and current uses of technology to support teaching in higher education.